 Carotenoid pigments in fresh milled flour give it a yellowish hue that fades naturally over time, leaving unbleached flour with an off-white or very pale yellow color.
 Manufacturers whiten bleached flour with chlorine or peroxide to speed up that process and to give it a brighter white appearance.

-Less Fiber Than Whole Grain Flours
+Less Fiber With Refined Flours

 Any refined flour, including unbleached flour, is a refined grain.
 Refined grains are milled to take out the bran and germ of the wheat kernel, leaving only the endosperm.
 The milling process gives flour a nicer texture and an extended shelf life, but it also removes fiber, B vitamins and iron.

 Altered Quality of Baked Goods